-Participants-whether attorneys, coaches, witnesses, or alternates- are expected to abide by the rules.
+Students-whether attorneys, witnesses, or alternates-and coaches are expected to abide by the rules.
 Failure to conform behavior to the rules may lead to a tournament penalty and/or sanction under Chapter 9.

 Rule 6.4 Demeaning, harassing, or embarrassing behavior.